ovojosh/ovojosh/README.md

 - 🏠 I am from Houston, TX

-- 🌐 I am currently on a Self-Taught journey to be a Software Engineer
+- 🌐 I am currently on a Self-Taught journey to be a Full-Stack Software Engineer (MERN)

 - ❗ Love being with my family and making things